 - Eggs - They are necessary to make the crumbs stay put.

 - Flour - It helps to form a thin layer of sticky coating, which lets the panko latch on to.

 - Seasoning - Italian seasoning, black pepper, red pepper flakes and salt.

-- Cheese - Shredded mozzarella and finely grated parmesan cheese
+- Cheese - Shredded mozzarella and finely grated parmesan cheese for the classic flavors.

 - Cheese - Use shredded or sliced fresh mozzarella.